HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/anti-forensic-techniques.md

 ## $LogFile

-All metadata changes to a file system are logged to ensure the consistent recovery of critical file system structures after a system crash.
-This is called [write-ahead logging](https://en.wikipedia.org/wiki/Write-ahead\_logging).\
-The logged metadata is stored in a file called “**$LogFile**”, which is found in a root directory of an NTFS file system.\
-It's possible to use tools like [LogFileParser](https://github.com/jschicht/LogFileParser) to parse this file and find changes.
+**All metadata changes to a file system are logged** in a process known as [write-ahead logging](https://en.wikipedia.org/wiki/Write-ahead_logging).
+The logged metadata is kept in a file named `**$LogFile**`, located in the root directory of an NTFS file system.
+Tools such as [LogFileParser](https://github.com/jschicht/LogFileParser) can be used to parse this file and identify changes.

 ![](<../../.gitbook/assets/image (450).png>)